julianashwin/BTR.jl/README.md

 ```julia
 using BTR
 ```

+## Example files
+This repository contains several example files that demonstrate how to use the package to estimate BTR and other topic models.
-The `BTR_synthetic.jl` file runs through an example in which a synthetic dataset is generated, prepared for estimation and then a variety of models estimated on it.
-Some extra explanation on how to change this file for different examples can be found in the sythetic_example.txt file.
+* `BTR_synthetic.jl` runs through an example in which the synthetic dataset used in the paper is generated, prepared for estimation and then a variety of models estimated on it.
+* `BTR_semisynthetic_Booking.jl` and `BTR_semisynthetic_Yelp.jl`

 ## Pre-processing